Learning to Be Cautious: Introduction

-Our goals for this work are (i) to illustrate why it would be useful to design agents that can automatically \emph{learn} cautious behavior, (ii) to describe a series of simple tasks where success requires learned caution, and (iii) to provide an example system that learns to be cautious.
-We describe a sequence of tasks where cautious behavior is increasingly non-obvious, starting from a one-shot environment (contextual bandit) with an obvious cautious action, leading to one-shot environments with cautious actions that depend on context, and concluding with a gridworld driving environment that requires long-term planning.
-We show that the $k$-of-$N$ counterfactual regret minimization (CFR)~\parencite{kOfN} robust optimization algorithm with a neural network ensemble belief generates policies that identify and adopt cautious behavior in all of these tasks.
-In the process, we also contribute an extension of $k$-of-$N$ CFR that is efficient and sound for decision problems without a fixed horizon, like our driving gridworld.
+We summarize our contributions as follows: \begin{enumerate} \item We describe a sequence of tasks where cautious behavior is increasingly non-obvious, starting from a contextual bandit environment with an obvious cautious action, leading to environments where cautious actions depend on context and so cautious behavior must be learned, and concluding with a gridworld driving environment for which caution requires multi-step planning. \item We show that the $k$-of-$N$ counterfactual regret minimization (CFR)~\parencite{kOfN} robust optimization algorithm, using an ensemble of neural networks capturing epistemic uncertainty, can generate policies that adopt cautious behavior in all of these tasks. \item We extend $k$-of-$N$ CFR from the finite horizon setting to continuing MDPs, proving that it is efficient and sound for continuing MDPs under reward uncertainty. \end{enumerate}

+This paper is structured as follows: Section~\ref{sec:example} presents a simple motivating example that explains the importance of learning to be cautious, followed by a discussion of related work.
+Section~\ref{sec:learning_to_be_cautious} introduces our algorithm.
+Experiments and results are shown in Section~\ref{sec:experiments}, and our theoretical contribution extending $k$-of-$N$ CFR to continuing MDPs is provided in Section~\ref{sec:theory}.
+Section~\ref{sec:limitation} outlines the approach's limitations and potential directions for future research.
+Finally, Section~\ref{sec:broaderImpact} reflects on the broader impact.